jianhan/petstore_ms/README.md

 ### Unit test
 from root of project, `cd srv/store` then run `make test` to test store service. same way to test api service.
 Only two tests was written.

+### Note
+I only tested on mac an linux, both works fine.